 If Congress ultimately decides to pass legislation to combat abusive patent demand letters, they should consider combining the demand letter provisions from both the Innovation and STRONG Patents Acts.

 Jason Zucchi is a Principal in Fish’s Twin Cities office.
-Jason has significant experience with GPS and mobile app technologies.
-He also has experience with a wide variety of other technologies, including telecommunications, micro-electronics,...
+Jason has significant experience with GPS and mobile app technologies, in addition to a wide variety of other technologies, including telecommunications, micro-electronics, telematics, mobile...